 Financial incentives.
 The WC Workplan and its companion document the GPR Workplan outline a list of potential financial incentives that could be available to encourage water users to adopt water conservation practices.
 Water conservation practices reduce strain on groundwater resources and directly reduce the cost of implementing the GSP in the Subbasin.
-In addition, water users that meter or measure water use, and can share that data with the Groundwater Sustainability Agency, also reduce the cost of implementing the GSP.
-The Napa County Groundwater Sustainability Agency is continuing to evaluate options for passing these cost savings on to water users that implement water conservation practices or provide data.
+In addition, water users that meter or measure water use, and can share that data with the Groundwater Sustainability Agency, also reduce the cost of implementing to evaluate options for passing these cost savings on to water users that implement water conservation practices or provide data.